 Yu Xie, Sociology and PIIRS

-The seminar will offer an introduction to some of the most prominent features of Chinese society, including work organizations, the education system, the urban/rural divide, migration, social inequality, marriage and family, ethnicity and religion.
-Through in-class lectures and presentations and interesting field excursions to sites within Beijing and western and southern China, the seminar will provide you with a substantive introduction to sociological perspectives of China that will allow you to understand social changes in China and their long-term impact on not only the 1.3 billion Chinese now living in China - the largest population in the world today - but also people living elsewhere in developed as well as developing countries.
+The seminar will offer an introduction to some of the most prominent features of Chinese society, including an overview of modern China that the government, politics, and the economy; educational system, differences between rural and urban China; wealth disparity and social inequality; migration; marriage and family; minorities and ethnicity; and religion.
+Through in-class lectures, student presentations, and field excursions, the seminar will provide you with a substantive introduction to sociological perspectives of China that will allow you to understand social changes in China and their long-term impact on not only the 1.3 billion Chinese now living in China—the largest population in the world today—but also people living elsewhere in developed as well as developing countries.

 Yu Xie joined Princeton University in 2015 as the Bert G. Kerstetter ’66 University Professor of Sociology and PIIRS.
 His main areas of interest are social stratification, demography, statistical methods, Chinese studies and the sociology of science.

 Yan Bennett | 609-258-7149 | 365 Wallace Hall